-Women's and Gender Studies has been a formal academic field since 1970 and has provided forms of analysis, methods of scholarship and new content for exploration in humanities, social sciences and the sciences.
-Students learn from these perspectives and apply them within the women's studies courses and within other courses as well.
+Women's and Gender Studies has been a formal academic field since 1970 and has provided forms of analysis, methods of scholarship, and new content for exploration in humanities, social sciences, and the sciences.
+Students learn from these perspectives and apply them within the women's and gender studies courses and within other courses as well.

 Intellectual Inquiry and Communication